dashpay/docs/docs/user/masternodes/setup-evonode.rst

 .. note::
-  Prior to running the dashmate setup wizard you should obtain the :hoverxref:`collateral transaction info <evonode-mn-outputs>` and the owner, voting, and payout addresses for the new EvoNode.
+  Prior to running the dashmate setup wizard you should obtain the :hoverxref:`collateral transaction info <evonode-mn-outputs>` and the owner, voting, and payout addresses for the new evonode.
 For example, use Dash Core to generate the addresses as described in :hoverxref:`this section below
   <evonode-get-addresses>`.